 God tells the woman (Israel) that, when she turns back to Him, it is no longer as a slave.
 A husband loves and gives all he has for his wife where a master only uses a slave for their own purposes.
 In the world today, the idea of being married does not mean as much as it should.
 But, here, God is assuring them and us that it is forever.

-I will remove the names of the Baals from her lips; no longer will their names be invoked.
+For I will remove the names of the ba'alim from her mouth; they will never again be mentioned by name.

 In the Day of the Lord, all of the false gods and idolatry will be removed.
 This has not happened yet as we know that, today more than ever before, people have made so many things their master (Baal).

-In that day I will make a covenant for them with the beasts of the field and the birds of the air and the creatures that move along the ground.
-Bow and sword and battle I will abolish from the land, so that all may lie down in safety.
+When that day comes, I will make a covenant for them with the wild animals, the birds in the air and the creeping things of the earth.
+I will break bow and sword, sweep battle from the land, and make them lie down securely.

 Peace is going to come to the earth but not without the Prince of Peace which is Jesus.
 This verse has not been fulfilled yet as there has never been a time when there was absolute peace on the earth since sin came into the world.
 This peace is going to include the animals as well as all peoples on the earth.

-I will betroth you to me forever; I will betroth you in righteousness and justice, in love and compassion.
-I will betroth you in faithfulness, and you will acknowledge the Lord.
+I will betroth you to me forever; yes, I will betroth you to me in righteousness, in justice, in grace and in compassion; I will betroth you to me in faithfulness, and you will know ADONAI.

 We will be married to God and it will be for eternity because God doesn't do divorce.
 It is interesting to note here that God kind of gives us a marriage contract where he does most of the work and we simply "acknowledge the Lord".
 As we see, in 1 John 4, this means that we accept that Jesus is the Son of God and not just a good man or prophet.